ngxs/store/docs/concepts/store.md

 }
 ```

-You can also dispatch multiple events at the same time by passing an array of events like:
+You can also dispatch multiple actions at the same time by passing an array of actions like:

 ```javascript
 this.store.dispatch([